 Partnerships are a key component of service provision.
 The Council has established its key partnerships and each has terms of reference, governance arrangements, decision making process and dispute resolution procedures (where appropriate) embedded.
-The key partnerships need to be reviewed and updated during 2014/15.
-The Local Strategic Partnership has a governance statement including risk and performance management arrangements and its terms of reference are reviewed regularly to ensure they are fit for purpose.
+Work on identifying and reviewing all key partnerships started at the end of 2014/15.
+The Local Strategic Partnership has a governance statement including risk and performance management arrangements.
 There are service level agreements in place for key voluntary sector partners and annual review meetings are carried out to monitor performance against the agreements.

 The relationship between the Council and B3Living Limited is governed in practice by regular meetings and numerous shared work areas.
-There are still aspects of the relationship governed by a legal agreement dated 23 January 2006 although some of the legal requirements ceased five years after the transfer.
+There are still aspects of the relationship governed by a legal agreement dated 23 January 2006.
+Some of the legal requirements ceased five years after the transfer.